linrunner/tlp-doc/developers/makefile.rst

      - Install directory for NetworkManager hooks
    * - TLP_NO_BASHCOMP
      - 0
+     - 1=do not install Bash completion rules
+   * - TLP_NO_FISHCOMP
+     - 0
-     - 1=do not install bash completion rules
+     - 1=do not install Fish completion rules
    * - TLP_NO_INIT
      - 0
      - 1=do not install tlp.init
    * - TLP_NO_TPACPI
-     - 0
+     - [until 1.6.1] 0
      - 1=do not install tpacpi-bat
    * - TLP_NO_ZSHCOMP
      - 0
-     - 1=do not install zsh completion rules
+     - 1=do not install ZSH completion rules
    * - TLP_RUN
      - /run/tlp
      - Directory for runtime data (volatile)